Mckay250/Subscription-Service/README.md

 step 4
 Run the email service by following the commands below cd email-service/
-  //build the jar file
+  ## build the jar file
   mvn package
-  //build a docker image using the docker file docker build -t email-service:latest .
+  ## build a docker image using the docker file
+  docker build -t email-service:latest .
-  //create and run a container from the docker image built above docker-compose up -d
+  ## create and run a container from the docker image built above
+  docker-compose up -d